Angel-125/Pathfinder/GameData/WildBlueIndustries/001KerbalActuators/Readme.txt

 For a description of the API, go to https://github.com/Angel-125/KerbalActuators/wiki

+KerbalActuators comes with two sample parts: SampleArm and SampleCrane.
+To use these parts, you'll need to rename the config files, found in Parts/Utility from .txt to .cfg.

 ---INSTALLATION---

 Copy the contents of the mod's GameData directory into your GameData folder.

 ---REVISION HISORY---

+1.3.0.4
+- Minor bug fixes

+1.3.0.3
+- Minor fixes for reverse-thrust in WBIPropSpinner.

+1.3.0.2
+New Actuators
+- WBITranslationController: This part module lets you move mesh transforms around.

+New Sample Parts
+- Mk1 Station Arm (Advanced Construction): This arm can be use to maneuver payloads around.
+Found in Parts/Utility/SampleArm.
+- Konstruction Krane (Advanced Construction): The ground equivalent to the Mk1 Station Arm, the Konstruction krane is helpful for picking stuff up on the ground and placing them were you want to.
+Found in Parts/Utility/SampleCrane.

+Bug Fixes & Enhancements
+- Added an emergency stop button to halt all servo movement.
+- When your rotation controller is moving in one direction and you rotate in the opposite direction, the controller will now immediately stop and start rotating in the proper direction.
+- Add icons for several servo control buttons.
+- WBILightController now works properly.
+- You can now specify where to find the icons using a KerbalActuators config node:
+KerbalActuators
+{
+	iconsFolder = WildBlueIndustries/001KerbalActuators/Icons
+	VTOLAppButtonIcon = WildBlueIndustries/001KerbalActuators/Icons/VTOLAppButton
+}

 1.2.0
 - Added WBIMagnetController and WBILightController.